Caribbean Netherlands

 Birding the Caribbean Netherlands

-Other notables of the woodlands, which are also often found around the hotels and residential yards, are Bananaquit Coereba flaveola; very Colorful orioles of two species, Troupial (Icterus icterus); which is orange and black, and Yellow oriole Icterus nigrogularis.
+Other notables of the woodlands, which are also often found around the hotels and residential yards, are Bananaquit Coereba flaveola; very Colourful orioles of two species, Troupial Icterus icterus, which is orange and black, and Yellow Oriole Icterus nigrogularis.
 Tropical Mockingbird Mimus gilvus and the very common Black-faced Grassquits Tiaris bicolor abound.
-One site where your chances of success at finding White-tailed Nightjar Caprimulgus cayennensis is almost 100% is Microwave Hill which overlooks the village of Rincon, in the northern section of the island.
+One site where your chances of success at finding White-tailed Nightjar Caprimulgus cayennensis is almost 100% is Microwave Hill that overlooks the village of Rincon, in the northern section of the island.
 Bring a flashlight, and here, after dark, the nightjars come in to feed on moths that are attracted to the 4 street lamps, and often can be seen perched on the fence that borders the microwave tower.
 Otherwise, driving along dirt roads after dark may reveal these secretive goat-suckers, with fiery-red glowing eye-shine.

-You will find five species of doves and pigeons, six, if you count rock dove, here on Bonaire.
+You will find five species of doves and pigeons, six, if you count Rock Dove, here on Bonaire.
 Most of them are of limited geographical distribution, which makes them sought-after species for most intense birders.
-Very large and all dark is the Red-necked or Scaly-naped Pigeon, Columba squamosa which should be easily seen as you drive through the countryside, and is only found in the Greater and Lesser Antilles islands.
+Very large and all dark is the Red-necked or Scaly-naped Pigeon, Columba squamosa, which should be easily seen as you drive through the countryside, and is only found in the Greater and Lesser Antilles islands.
 A bit smaller with conspicuous white wing patch is the Bare-eyed Pigeon Columba corensis; which is only found on the arid Caribbean islands along the Colombian and Venezuelan coasts.
-A bit smaller and appearing most like mourning dove from North America is the Eared Dove, Zenaida auriculata; however, eared dove does not have elongated central tail-feathers and white corners, but equal length tail-feathers and cinnamon-colored corners.
-It is found in South America and the southern Caribbean islands, and the southernmost Lesser Antilles, but absent from the Greater Antilles and Central America, where it is replaced by Zenaida Dove Zenaida aurita.
+A bit smaller and appearing most like Mourning Dove from North America is the Eared Dove, Zenaida auriculata; however, Eared Dove does not have elongated central tail-feathers and white corners, but equal length tail-feathers and cinnamon-coloured corners.

-The southern end is the driest section of the island and consists of the salt works and a breeding preserve of 55ha (120 acres) established for the flamingos whose numbers can vary from a few thousand to near twenty thousand, depending on several variables.
-Also along the southern coasts and inland where water accumulates, can be found many species of waders and shorebirds, such as both colour morphs, normal and white, of Reddish Egret Egretta rufescens; Tricolored Herons Egretta tricolor; Green Heron Butorides virescens; Great Egret Ardea alba; Snowy Egret, Egretta thula and Great Blue Heron Ardea herodias.
-Also many of the smaller shorebirds, both Greater and Lesser Yellowlegs, dowitchers, sandpipers, plovers, including the rare Collared Plover Charadrius collaris from South America, are here in winter or on migration.
+The southern end is the driest section of the island and consists of the salt works and a breeding preserve of 55 hectares established for the flamingos whose numbers can vary from a few thousand to near twenty thousand, depending on several variables.
+Also, along the southern coasts and inland where water accumulates, can be found many species of waders and shorebirds, such as both colour morphs, normal and white, of Reddish Egret Egretta rufescens; Tricolored Herons Egretta tricolor; Green Heron Butorides virescens; Great Egret Ardea alba; Snowy Egret, Egretta thula and Great Blue Heron Ardea herodias.
+Many of the smaller shorebirds, both Greater and Lesser Yellowlegs, dowitchers, sandpipers, plovers, including the rare Collared Plover Charadrius collaris from South America, are here in winter or on migration.

 -